silent-lad/healthCheck/README.md

 >This makes it also maps the services with our sites to know the cause of site being down.

 ### Fields in mappedConfig:-
->Mailinglist:- It contains the list of people to be alerted when alarm is triggered.
+>Mailinglist:- It contains the list of people to be alerted when alarm is triggered.<br>
->Checkers:- It contains list of health checkers up right now
+>Checkers:- It contains list of health checkers up right now<br>
->Map:- It contains the maping between sites and cloud services.
+>Map:- It contains the maping between sites and cloud services.<br>

 ## __LOADER.JS , pingConfig.json , rssConfig.json:-__
 >The 2 json files contain the state for rssPoll and ping_health functions.
 The Loader.js generates or updates these 2 files on initial setup or changes in main config file.